HibberdLab/flaveria_pipeline/README.md

 Fastqc
  - Quality checking raw reads
+ - Check for over-represented kmers/sequences.

 Trimmomatic
  - Removing adapters?
  - Trimming low quality sequences at the ends of reads.
 Cutoff set to 10?
 15?
 [1]

-Reptile
+Error Correction
- - Read error correction using hamming trees
+ - Read error correction using hamming trees.
- - Chosen because it came out best in this paper [2]
+ - Reptile initially chosen because it came out best in this paper [2]
+ - BayesHammer then used because Reptile has problems [5]

 Khmer
  - preparing reads for assembly